brandontlocke/NERtwork/README.md

 This is a single command-line script that will call the Stanford Named Entity Recognizer on each text file in a folder, count unique entities, and print the results into a spreadsheet.

-The final spreadsheet (called entities.csv) will have the text filename, the entity recognized, the type of entity (organization, location, person), and the number of times that each entity occurred as that type\* within the document.

-\*It's possible for the same word to be tagged as more than one type of entity within a document.
+The final spreadsheet (called entities.csv) will have the text filename, the entity recognized, the type of entity (organization, location, person), and the number of times that each entity occurred as that type within the document. _Note: It's possible for the same word to be tagged as more than one type of entity within a document._

 ### Requirements
 This script only works on text (.txt) files, but it will work on as many text files as you'd like without any further interaction on your part.

-You will need to download [Stanford Named Entity Recognizer](https://nlp.stanford.edu/software/CRF-NER.shtml#Download) and also [the batchner.sh script](https://github.com/brandontlocke/NERtwork/blob/master/batchner.sh).
+You will need to download [Stanford Named Entity Recognizer](https://nlp.stanford.edu/software/CRF-NER.shtml#Download) and rename the folder `stanford-ner`, and also [the batchner.sh script](https://github.com/brandontlocke/NERtwork/blob/master/batchner.sh).

 ### Folder Setup
 As is, the script will run Stanford NER on every text (.txt) file within a folder.
-This expects that all of the text files and the batchner.sh script are all within the same folder, and that the NER folder (as of this writing, the `stanford-ner-4.0.0`) is in the same directory as the folder of files.
+This expects that all of the text files and the batchner.sh script are all within the same folder, and that the  Stanford NER folder is in the same directory as the folder of files. **Make sure you have renamed the stanford-ner folder**

 (Note: you do not have to change the names of the .txt files—the filenames below are just for demonstration)

 ```
-├──🗂 stanford-ner-4.0.0
+├──🗂 stanford-ner
 ├──🗂 project_folder
 |   └──batchner.sh
 |   └──file1.txt